GABA & Stress: What You Need to KnowHyla Cass, MD

 That’s where GABA comes in.
 When unleashed on to a stressed cell, it’s inhibitory effects help lull the cell out of an excited state and into a relaxed, restful one, switching your body from “fight or flight” to “rest and digest.”
 In fact, some researchers believe GABA developed for this purpose, to counteract catecholamines, glutamate, and other excitatory neurotransmitters, and turn off your fight or flight response once the threat has passed.

-Not surprisingly, reduced levels of GABA in the brain and nervous system are linked to anxiety, tension, substance abuse disorders, and insomnia.
+Not surprisingly, reduced levels of GABA in the brain and nervous system are linked to irritability, tension, substance abuse disorders, and insomnia.
 This connection underlies the actions of prescription tranquilizers like the benzodiazepines,which increase your system’s response to GABA.
 Drugs like diazepam (Valium), clonazepam (Klonopin) and alprazolam (Xanax) all fall under this category.

 Fortunately, taking benzos with all of their troubling side effects is not the only way to get more GABA.
 You can find GABA enhancers in fermented foods like yogurt and tempeh, legumes like beans and lentils, varieties of green and black tea, nuts, fish, cruciferous vegetables like Brussels sprouts and cauliflower, and chlorella, a type of algae.